MalcombreN/homeautomation/README.md

 # Homeautomation

-First year cybersecurity degree projet.
+First year cybersecurity degree project.
 Main goals are being able to perform OTA updates and remote maintenance on an embedded yet secure device.

 Technologies used :